LokiMetaSmith/NASA-COG/elec/Control Board/Control_1v1/FactoryTest/README.md

 Notes made in issue #89 during the development of this test plan.

 ## Resources
 12V power supply with current monitor.
+Color the plug Red.
 Multi meter to measure voltage and resistance.
 (Actual Multimeter (EMCO DMR-3800) )
 PC with Arduino IDE to connect to USB programing port of Due
 Firmware: https://github.com/PubInv/NASA-MCOG/tree/develop/elec/Control%20Board/Control_1v1/FactoryTest